adammwilson/SpatialAnalysisTutorials/climate/RCM/README.md

 I then subsetted all of them them to the New England region and reprojected them to WGS84 latitude-longitude grid.
 I then took used the 3-hourly data to generate the daily total precipitation and min/mean/max temperature for each day.
 This reduced the size of the data from ~221GB to 1.2GB.
 I’ve posted the code I used to do this in climate/RCM/ as DownloadData.sh and ClipDaily.R if you are interested...

+### Exploring the data
+The climate/data/ directory contains the following files:1.
+GFDL_RCM3_Current.nc - this is the 1968-2000 daily data from the RCM3 RCM forced by the GFDL GCM for the historical period from NARCCAP .* GFDL_RCM3_Future.nc - this is the 2038-2070 daily data from the RCM3 RCM forced by the GFDL GCM for the future period (A2 scenario) from NARCCAP
+* NewEngland.shp(and related files): This is a vector shapefile (polygon map) of the New England states.
+We’ll use it to make some plots later.* CDO_Process.R: This is a R script that * You will also see the two files that you should have downloaded from the IRI data library (GFDL_Future.nc and GFDL_Current.nc).
+We also put them in the repository in case the website did not cooperate during class.
+#### Exploring with Panoply
+Panoply is a useful program for ‘browsing’ netcdf files developed by NASA.
+You can view all the metadata (units, dimensions, variable names, and other attributes) and look at simple plots.
+This section will use Panoply to explore the data you just downloaded.
+Open Panoply by opening a terminal and typing (/usr/bin/panoply.sh), then open one of the netcdf (.nc) files.

 ### Processing Climate data with CDO and R
 ___________________
 To illustrate processing these data with R and other tools, we will use the Climate Data Operators ([CDO Tools](https://code.zmaw.de/projects/cdo)) developed by the Max-Plank Institute for Meteorology.
 To continue, open the script climate/RCM/CDO_Process.Rmd in RStudio.